Prince-David/WeatherChecker/README.md

 Generate your API key.

 Add Config.plist:
-In the project directory, create a new Property List file named Config.plist.
+In the project directory, Resources group, create a new Property List file named Config.plist.
 Open Config.plist in Xcode or your preferred Plist editor.
 Add a new entry with a key named OpenWeatherAPIKey.
 Set the value of the OpenWeatherAPIKey entry to your API key obtained from OpenWeatherMap.